Children's healthcare in 1940s World War Two UK

 The orange juice tasted wonderful but the cod-liver oil was absolutely disgusting.
 I wouldn't have any of it; so my mother, with the ignorance of her background, just gave me extra orange juice 'to make up'.

-Once at school, there was free milk.
+At school, there was free milk.

 My first years at school were before the National Health Service, but there was a free school clinic.
 Ours was in Mill Hill, the next town from where my family lived in Edgware.
 The school dental surgery was also there which was the only reason I ever went there, although I understand that it also handled simple broken bones, sprains, general childhood ills and minor operations.
 Anything more serious was referred to a hospital.